 The reply was effectively, “that’s exactly the type process I envision.”
 A meeting quickly ensued.

 Some visitors want to share your content with their social media followers and connections.

 There are plenty of free and paid social sharing plugins for WordPress, the most popular blogging platform.
 We use a lightweight plugin called Scriptless Social Sharing.

-Only writing about topics directly connected to your business
+Only writing about topics directly connected to your industry

 The Hartford attracts their audience and then presents a sidebar call to action that has a Learn More button.
 Which leads to the last common mistake in our list:

 It’s not difficult to find company blogs that do not include any sort of inline, sidebar or end of post call to action.
 If you’ve taken the right steps to attract visitors to your blog content, why not try to convert some of those visitors into sales leads?

 The call to action could be free downloadable content, “Get a Quote” or even a simple “Schedule a Call With Us.”
 There are many possibilities.